sirkaushalkumar/aws/README.md

 We can create CIDR block between /28 and /16. /28 IPs have address of length 32 bits.
 28 are for subnests and 4 are for hosts, EC2 and subnets that we use.
 4 means we can have 16 IP address assigned.
 Simlarly /16 is 16 and 16 like we had 28 and 4 for /28.

 If you need a different CIDR size, create a new VPC.

+The different subnets within a VPC can not overlap (basic TCP/IP rule)

+We can however expand our VPC CIDR by adding new/extra IP address ranges.

+### AWS Reserved IPs in each subnet

+First 4 IP addresses in each subnet and the last one are reserved by AWS.
+- For eaxample if the subnet is 10.0.0.0/24
+    - 10.0.0.0 is the base network
+    - 10.0.0.1 is VPC Router
+    - 10.0.0.2 is DNS realted
+    - 10.0.0.3 is reserved for future use
+    - 10.0.0.255 is the last IP which we cannot use.

+### Internet Gateway

+Internet Gateway is the gateway through which our VPC communicates with the Internet, and with other AWS Services.

+Is a horizontally scaled, redundant, and highly available VPC component

+It performs NAT (Network Address Translation)(static one-to-one) between our Private ans Public (or Elastic) IPv4 addresses.